Miracles do happen. On occasion, an old dog can be taught a new trick. I’m living proof. Or, better … my feet are living proof.

 It’s true.
-The first time my feet ever wore flip-flops happened this July, three months after my fifty-first birthday.
+The first time my feet ever wore flip-flops happened in July 2018, three months after my fifty-first birthday.
 This summer during our month in the sun, I purposed myself to man-up … or … toe-up.
 And although it was difficult at first, I’m happy to tell you I’ve learned to love my flip-flops.
 I’m a convert.

 You may think this confession of mine ridiculous.
 You most certainly think my reluctance is even more ridiculous.
 Doesn’t EVERYONE wear flip-flops?

 Something else you didn’t know about me: I am very protective of my feet.
 I don’t know how or why this is the case.
 It just is.
 What does this look like?
 I’ll tell you.

 - My feet never go outside unshod.
 I wear shoes every time I step out of my house.
 Always have.
 Never have I gone outside barefoot.
 A simple task like running out to the driveway to get something out of the car, or stepping out to put something in the mailbox, or even stepping out in the yard to walk the dog … ‘Let me grab my shoes’ is always my first thought.

 - My feet are incredibly sensitive.
 As you might imagine, my heretofore virgin feet are soft and not calloused.
 Walking to the car in the driveway would be painful for me barefoot.
 I’d feel every little pebble or imperfection I stepped on as if I were walking on nails.

 - My feet are most often socked.
 See the photo above?
 That’s my feet … right now … as I’m typing this blog post.
 See?
 Socks!
 Why let my feet get dirty or dusty walking on floors?
 Slip on socks … perfect.
 Comfy.
 Cozy.
 Clean.